aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/03_UIForAnalysis.md

 <img src="/images/inventory-analysis-feature.png" width="700" height="350" />

 :::alert{type="success"}
 Congratulations!
-You've created a powerful inventory analysis feature that leverages AWS Bedrock to provide actionable insights.
-This feature demonstrates how Superblocks and AWS Bedrock can work together to transform raw data into valuable business intelligence.
+You've created a powerful inventory analysis feature that leverages Amazon Bedrock to provide actionable insights.
+This feature demonstrates how Superblocks and Amazon Bedrock can work together to transform raw data into valuable business intelligence.
 :::